GGC-DSA/dsa-website/instructors.md

     content: >-
       *Current instructor*

-      Dr. Anca Doloc-Mihu a research scientist with more than 10 years of experience as a Postdoctoral Fellow at Emory University
+      Dr. Anca Doloc-Mihu is a research scientist with more than 10 years of experience as a Postdoctoral Research Fellow at Emory University.
+Her research focuses on developing computational solutions to find meaning in masive datasets.
     actions:
       - label: Contact
         url: https://www.ggc.edu/about-ggc/directory/anca-doloc-mihu